SteveTheKiller/killer-tools-site/README.md

 | [KillerScan](https://killerscan.net) | Fast network scanner.
 ARP and ping discovery, port probing, vendor lookup, and automatic device classification. |
 | [KillerPDF](https://killerpdf.net) | Portable PDF editor.
 View, annotate, merge, split, flatten, sign, and open password-protected files. |
 | [KillerFind](https://killerfind.net) | Fast file search for Windows.
 Search by filename, wildcard, or file content across any directory. |

-> [!WARNING]
-> **Windows Defender may flag these as threats.** These are false positives.
-Network scanning and file system access trigger heuristic flags on new binaries.
-There is no telemetry, no outbound callback, and nothing written to system paths.
-All apps are code signed with a Certum certificate.
-SHA-256 hashes are provided on each tool's page.

 ---